BEagle1984/silverback/docs/guides/bus.md

 Now, we need to write a subscriber method to process the published messages.

-Silverback’s mediator routes messages based on their type.
+Silverback’s message bus routes messages based on their type.
 When a message is published, Silverback evaluates the signatures of the subscribed methods and invokes those accepting the specific message type, a base type, or an implemented interface.

 ### Subscriber Class